A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Methodology

 To achieve this, we model $T_{\mathbf{z}}^i(\mathbf{z}_i)$ as a simple additive perturbation: $T_{\mathbf{z}}^i(\mathbf{z}_i) = \mathbf{z}_i + p(\mathbf{z}_i; \varphi)$, where $p(\cdot)$ is a small multi-layer perceptron (MLP) parameterized by $\varphi$.
 Since InfoNCE provides the lower bound on MI, we need to compute it by introducing an encoder function $f(\cdot)$ with parameters $\phi$ and define the optimization as a minimax problem (we omit the parameters $\theta$ of the fixed generator $g$):

-For the training procedure, we initialize $\varphi$ such that $T_{\mathbf{z}}^i(\cdot)$ represents the identity function.
-In this state, the perturbation is zero, and the views $\mathbf{X}$ and $\mathbf{X}'$ are identical.
-As a result, from the perspective of \Cref{eq:mi_nce_bounds}, the mutual information between the views is at its maximum, $I(\mathbf{X}; \mathbf{X}') = H(\mathbf{X})$, which corresponds to a trivial setting where the encoder $f$ can achieve $\mathcal{L}_{\text{InfoNCE}} \approx 0$ with ease.
-As training progresses, the perturbation function $T_{\mathbf{z}}^i(\cdot)$ learns to apply progressively larger modifications to the latent variable $\mathbf{Z}_i$, increasing the diversity of the generated views.
+\paragraph{Training dynamics.} We initialize parameters $\varphi$ such that $T_{\mathbf{z}}^i(\cdot)$ represents the identity function.
+In other terms, the applied perturbation is initially zero, and the views $\mathbf{X}$ and $\mathbf{X}'$ are identical.
+From the perspective of \Cref{eq:mi_nce_bounds}, $I(\mathbf{X}; \mathbf{X}') = H(\mathbf{X})$, corresponding to the trivial setting where the encoder $f$ can achieve $\mathcal{L}_{\text{InfoNCE}} \approx 0$ with ease.
+As training continues, the perturbation function $T_{\mathbf{z}}^i(\cdot)$ learns to apply progressively larger modifications to the latent variable $\mathbf{Z}_i$, increasing the diversity of the generated views.
 This, in turn, reduces the mutual information $I(\mathbf{X}; \mathbf{X}')$, thereby \emph{lowering the upper bound} in \Cref{eq:mi_nce_bounds}.
 As a result, the encoder $f$, tasked with minimizing $\mathcal{L}_{\text{InfoNCE}}$, must maintain the shared information between increasingly distinct views $\mathbf{X}$ and $\mathbf{X}'$ into a common representation, \emph{tightening the lower bound}.

 In summary, $T_{\mathbf{z}}^i$ progressively enhances diversity in the views, reducing $I(\mathbf{X}; \mathbf{X}')$ and causing InfoNCE to increase over time.
 Conversely, $f$ seeks to learn the most informative representations, tightening the lower bound from the left and seeking equality in \Cref{eq:mi_nce_bounds}.
 We refer the reader to \Cref{app:training_dynamics} for a detailed graphical illustration of these training dynamics, showing the evolution of InfoNCE loss, average perturbations, and additional insights such as required training time and hyperparameter settings.